-4-Wheel-Drive Low Range - Low speed 4-wheel drive that locks the front driveshaft and rear driveshaft together and forces the front and rear wheels to rotate at the same speed.
+4-Wheel Drive Low Range - This range provides low speed four-wheel drive.
+Locks the front driveshaft and rear driveshaft together forcing the front and rear wheels to rotate at the same speed.
 Additional traction and maximum pulling power for loose or slippery road surfaces only.
 Do not exceed 25 mph (40 km/h).
-This position allows engine starting without depressing the clutch pedal on vehicles equipped with a manual transmission.
-Refer to "Clutch Interlocking Ignition System" under "Manual Transmission" or to "Starting Procedures" in this section for details.